Joanpixer/Captcha/README.md

 # Captcha
-Captcha Bot For Discord
-Ready for use on heroku
+Captcha Bot is ready for use on Discord and can be deployed on Heroku.
-If u want to run it on another site or on your on workstation you have the token on bot.js: line 6 and to set the rol for the verified bot.js: line 33
+If you want to run it on another site or on your own workstation, you can find the token on line 6 file and set the role for the verified users on line 33 in the bot.js file.